 It’s an age-old argument — do you get the best used car deal buying from a dealer or from a private seller?
 As you’d expect, there are strong arguments for and against both options.

 Let’s face it, buying a car is a stressful situation.
-For most of us, it will be the second largest financial transaction we ever make.
-There are plenty of pitfalls for the unwary or inexperienced – and when it comes to buying a car, most of us are both.
+For some of us, it will be one of the largest financial transactions we make.
+There are plenty of pitfalls for the unwary or inexperienced — and when it comes to buying a car, some of us can be both.

-Buying through a dealer removes a lot of the pressure because it’s something they do on a daily basis.
-The dealer knows how to handle the nitty gritty of a car sale, and understands how to handle the paperwork.
-When you buy a car from a private seller, you and the seller have to handle all the details yourselves.
+Buying through a dealer removes some of the pressure because it’s something they do daily.
+The dealer knows how to handle the nitty gritty of a car sale and understands the paperwork, including transfer of title and registration.

 Haggling for the best price

-One of the strongest arguments for buying from a private seller is that you, the buyer, have the upper hand and can haggle more strongly for the best possible price.
+One of the strongest arguments for buying from a private seller is that you, the buyer, can haggle more strongly for the best possible price.
+Most private sellers have an inflated opinion of the value of the car they’re selling, gained from scanning ads for similar cars’ “asking” price rather than the final “selling” price.
+So, keep in mind, you have plenty of room to negotiate and you can always walk away.
 If the seller has an urgent need to sell, your position is even stronger.

 On the other hand, haggling with a dealer is more difficult.
 Dealers know the value of what they are selling, and they deal with car buyers every day, so they know every trick in the book to achieve the best possible price.

+When you buy a car from a private seller, you and the seller have to handle all the details yourselves.
 Few, if any, private sellers will accept a trade-in, so if you want to sell your current car, you’ll have to sell it privately.
-And as mentioned earlier, completing the paperwork, transferring title and registration and paying the various fees will be up to you.
+And as mentioned earlier, completing the paperwork, transferring title and registration and paying the various fees will be up to you and the seller.

 This article is written by Paul Murrell.